P-38L-1 "Pudgy V" Serial No 44-24155 Squadron No 131

 Aircraft History

-It is unclear why McGuire took another aircraft, P-38L 44-24845 on his final mission.
-It would have been very unusual if "Pudgy V" was not in perfect flying condition.
-Other than MacDonald's "Putt Putt Maru" it had the highest priority on getting new or spare parts.
-McGuire's crew chiefs were considered the best in the Squadron.
+On January 7, 1945 pilot Major Thomas B. McGuire, Jr. went Missing In Action (MIA) piloting P-38L "Eileen-Ann" 44-24845 on a fighter sweep.
+It is unclear why he did not choose his aircraft and it would have been unusual if "Pudgy V" was not in perfect flying condition.
+Second only to P-38L "Putt Putt Maru" assigned to Charles H. MacDonald, McGuire had the highest priority on new or spare parts and maintenance.
+McGuire's crew chiefs were considered the best in the 431st Fighter Squadron (431st FS).

 Memorial